openbmc/entity-manager/docs/my_first_sensors.md

 ```

 There you are!
-You now have the two sensors from the two card instances on dbus.
+You now have the three sensors from the two card instances on dbus.

 This can be more complex, for instance if your card has a mux you can add it to
 the configuration, which will trigger FruDevice to scan those new buses for more